 It is a data-centric process providing objective, standardized information to organizations about employees’ abilities.
 It’s easy to become subjective in the interview process.

 Hiring managers can be won over by how certain candidates sell themselves in an interview, but are they suitable for performance?
 Many interviewers have said they went with their “gut feeling,” but sometimes that gut feeling may be wrong.

 It can be argued that hiring assessments help employers maintain a business mentality.
 They can help pinpoint people with the right skills rather than those who are just smooth talkers.

 Furthermore, resumes can be tested.
 Certainly, anyone could write a particular skill down, but how does one know if they are accurate?

 Here are some examples:

 - In-tray or in-basket exercises – Similar to role-play, candidates are asked to assume a particular role as an employee of a fictitious company and work through an in-tray.
-In this in-tray are different types of internal problems in written form (such as emails etc.) that a candidate may need to deal with during a normal work day.
-The exercise is designed to measure their ability to organise and prioritise their work load.
+In this in-tray are different types of internal problems in written form (such as emails etc.) that a candidate may need to deal with during a normal workday.
+The exercise measures their ability to organize and prioritize their workload.

 Points to be aware of:

 - Assessment tests shouldn’t replace the traditional interview, as nothing can replace a face to-face interaction.
 Rather, assessment results should be one of many pieces of information used by expert decision-makers to help collect the data they need to make accurate predictions.